Copy

 Why would someone copy instead of move?

 When you copy something, it remains in the same place and can be duplicated where it is pasted.
-For example, you could copy a file and then paste that file in five other folders to get six copies of a file.
+For example, you could copy a file and then paste it into five other folders to get six copies of the file.

 What happens when nothing is selected and you copy?

-If you press the Ctrl+C keyboard shortcut or attempt to copy through a menu and nothing is selected, nothing happens.
-Also, if something was in the clipboard, it would not replaced.
+Nothing happens if you press the Ctrl+C keyboard shortcut or attempt to copy through a menu when nothing is selected.
+Also, if something were in the clipboard, it would not be replaced.

-2. When dealing with more than one document, file, or other object that are the same, the original copy is the source.
+2. When dealing with more than one document, file, or other object that is the same, the original copy is the source.

 3. Copy is also used in the command line to copy a file from one directory to another.